-Winner of a 2012 Richard Tucker Career Grant and 2014 George London Award, mezzo-soprano Jennifer Johnson Cano joined The Metropolitan Opera’s Lindemann Young Artist Development Program in 2008 and made her Met debut in the 2009–10 season.
-As first prize winner of the 2009 Young Concert Artist International Auditions, she made recital debuts with her husband, pianist Christopher Cano, at Carnegie Hall’s Weill Recital Hall and at The Kennedy Center.
-She has appeared with the Los Angeles Philharmonic and San Francisco, Atlanta, Pittsburgh, Baltimore and Utah symphony orchestras.
+Mezzo-soprano Jennifer Johnson Cano (Wellgunde) received a 2012 Richard Tucker Career Grant and a 2014 George London Award.
+She joined The Lindemann Young Artist Development Program at The Metropolitan Opera in 2008, and made her Met debut in the 2009–10 season.
+As First Prize winner of the 2009 Young Concert Artist International Auditions, she made recital debuts with her husband, pianist Christopher Cano, at Carnegie Hall’s Weill Recital Hall, Kennedy Center, Isabella Stewart Gardner Museum in Boston, and Kimmel Center for the Performing Arts in Philadelphia.

 Ms. Cano has appeared with the New York and Los Angeles Philharmonic orchestras; the San Francisco, Pittsburgh, Baltimore, and Utah symphony orchestras; and Orchestra of St. Luke’s, among others, working with conductors such as James Levine, Manfred Honeck, Marin Alsop, Yannick Nézet-Séguin, and Andrew Davis.